Ashish-kumar05/Application-of-Pandas/README.md

 # What Can We Do With DataFrames Using Pandas?

-Data cleansing
+Data cleansing<br>
-Data fill
+Data fill<br>
-Data normalization
+Data normalization<br>
-Merges and joins
+Merges and joins<br>
-Data visualization
+Data visualization<br>
-Statistical analysis
+Statistical analysis<br>
-Data inspection
+Data inspection<br>
 Loading and saving data

 # Key Features of Pandas

-It has a fast and efficient DataFrame object with the default and customized indexing.
+It has a fast and efficient DataFrame object with the default and customized indexing.<br>
-Used for reshaping and pivoting of the data sets.
+Used for reshaping and pivoting of the data sets.<br>
-Group by data for aggregations and transformations.
+Group by data for aggregations and transformations.<br>
-It is used for data alignment and integration of the missing data.
+It is used for data alignment and integration of the missing data.<br>
-Provide the functionality of Time Series.
+Provide the functionality of Time Series.<br>
-Process a variety of data sets in different formats like matrix data, tabular heterogeneous, time series.
+Process a variety of data sets in different formats like matrix data, tabular heterogeneous, time series.<br>
-Handle multiple operations of the data sets such as subsetting, slicing, filtering, groupBy, re-ordering, and re-shaping.
+Handle multiple operations of the data sets such as subsetting, slicing, filtering, groupBy, re-ordering, and re-shaping.<br>
 It integrates with the other libraries such as SciPy, and scikit-learn.

 # Benefits of Pandas